pritam1024/2048/README.md

 ## 2048

-It is a famous gaming application built using ReactHooks and scss called 2048.
+It is a famous gaming application built using ReactHooks and scss.

 ### `Instructions to Play`

-The player needs to combine adjacent tiles having same value to double its value and reach 2048.
+The player needs to combine adjacent tiles having same value to double its value and reach 2048.<br/>
 Use keys 1 2 3 4 as left right up down respectively.